 Working closely with the Galapagos Science Center and Galapagos National Park, we want to find out which species are most vulnerable to plastics, where the plastic is coming from, how best to clean up the coastlines of the Archipelago and the most effective way to change local and tourist behaviours.
-We have assembled a team of expert scientists and organisations to help us in this mission, some of which were on a panel at our recent Galapagos Day.
+We already making progress, but there is a long way to go!

-We now need your support to achieve a plastic-free Galapagos.
+We now need your support to achieve a plastic pollution free Galapagos.
 You can help us make a real difference and be proud in the knowledge that you are helping to secure the future of the unique Galapagos wildlife.

 Please donate today and help us take one step closer to a plastic-free Galapagos!